vue-a11y/vue-focus-loop/README.md

 # [@vue-a11y/focus-loop](https://focus-loop.vue-a11y.com)

+---
+🔥 HEADS UP!
+You are in the Vue 2 compatible branch, [check the "next" branch for Vue3 support](https://github.com/vue-a11y/vue-focus-loop/tree/next).

+---
+## Introduction

 Vue component that helps you to to trap focus in an element.

-**Are you using Vue 3?** Check out [VueFocusLoop next](https://github.com/vue-a11y/vue-focus-loop/tree/next)

----

 When developing accessible components, in certain behaviors it is important to trap focus on the element.